angr/angr-doc/docs/structured_data.md

 ## Working with Calling Conventions

 A calling convention is the specific means by which code passes arguments and return values through function calls.
-While angr comes with a large number of pre-built calling conventions, and a lot of logic for refining calling conventions for specifc circumstances (e.g. floating point arguments need to be stored in different locations, it gets worse from there), it will inevitably be insufficient to describe all possible calling conventions a compiler could generate.
+While angr comes with a large number of pre-built calling conventions, and a lot of logic for refining calling conventions for specific circumstances (e.g. floating point arguments need to be stored in different locations, it gets worse from there), it will inevitably be insufficient to describe all possible calling conventions a compiler could generate.
 Because of this, you can _customize_ a calling convention by describing where the arguments and return values should live.

 angr's abstraction of calling conventions lives in Simuvex as SimCC.